Find a doctor

 WHAT ARE YOUR OPTIONS AFTER A VISIT OF THE EMERGENCY WARD?

-In case of an unfavourable progression, it is important to seek medical advice again, whether at the emergency ward or with another physician (primary care or specialist).
+In the case of an unfavourable evolution of your pathology, it is important to always reconsult a physician, either in the emergency department or with another physician (primary care or specialist).

-In other cases, following the evaluation at the emergency ward, it will be decided to admit you to the hospital.
+In other cases, following the evaluation carried out in the emergency department, you will be hospitalised.

 FORMALITIES FOR YOUR DISCHARGE FROM THE EMERGENCY WARD

-When you leave the emergency ward, the emergency physician will provide you with several documents:
+When you leave the emergency department, the emergency physician will give you a number of documents:

-- If applicable: the doctor's certificate for school, incapacity to work and/or play sports, insurance document, etc.
+- If applicable: several administrative documents (certificate for school, work and/or sports disability, insurance document...)